7 Effective Steps to Increase Your Close Rate

 It’s a formula that works.
 I use it all the time and my close rate is now 90%.
 In fact, just this week, I received a testimonial from one of my clients, Etch UK, saying, ‘Dom’s seven steps sales process aligns with anyone that wants to break the conventions of traditional sales and stand out.
 It’s a process we have now adopted with numerous client wins to evidence its success’.
 I love hearing this feedback!

 So what is this winning formula?
-Sit back and allow me to teach you how to coach prospects to buy (and you can stop twitching now!)
+Sit back and allow me to teach you how to coach prospects to buy and get higher close rates (and you can stop twitching now!)

 Setting the context at the beginning of a sales meeting starts with building rapport.
 In a non-Covid world, you’d turn up, shake hands, talk about the journey or the weather (or whatever else you sense would get the conversation moving).
 If you’re on Zoom now, make sure you’re looking straight into the camera rather than the screen to ensure that all-important eye contact.